ProgrammerBill/ProgrammerBill/README.md

 ### Hi there 👋 ,This is Bill Chen

-- 🔭 I’m currently working on Android Developing.
+- 🔭 I’m currently working on Android MultiMedia.
 - 🌱 I’m currently learning Camera, MultiMedia and Audio HAL.

 <!--